bemozi/bemozi.github.io/README.md

 #### Step 3: Initial Security Update

-After installation and restart, update the system for the latest security patches:
+After installation and restart, update the system to get the latest security patches:

 1. Open the **Terminal** (press Ctrl+Alt+T) to run the following update commands: